 Looking after yourself

-In addition to these tips there are many websites and national helplines that focus on mental health and emotional wellbeing issues.
-Please Visit www.nhs.uk/conditions/stress-anxiety-depression/mental-health-helplines/ for a comprehensive list of support.
+In addition to the tips listed above, there are many websites and national helplines that focus on mental health and emotional wellbeing issues.
+The below button will take you to the NHS website for a comprehensive list of these.

 Here at Cygnus Support, we offer a range of support depending on any issue(s) that you may have.